Overview

 Regular blood tests

-When you first start methotrexate you will need regular blood tests.
+When you first start methotrexate you'll need regular blood tests.
 Blood tests will be checked at the hospital 2, 4, 8 and 12 weeks after starting the medicine.

 If your blood tests are stable after 3 months of treatment then you should continue to have them checked every 3 months with your GP.